These Are Probably The Best Meditation Positions For Beginners For Good Posture

 Seiza is a kneeling position usually on a meditation cushion.

 Yes, it is perfectly acceptable to sit on a chair or cushion.
-There is a proper way how to sit on a meditation chair / cushion (use the checklist lower down in this article).
+Actually, a good chair will improve your seated meditation posture.

 Shavasana is lying down with the arms and hands at the side of the body, legs a little spread.